factor/factor/reference/compiler-next-20260909/PRE-FIX-RESULTS.md

 ## Correctness

-All four full ARM compiler suites pass at the frozen combined source with SSA, interval and final-value-flow checks.
+The loaded compiler-vocabulary suite passes under all four ARM allocators at the frozen combined source with
+SSA, interval and final-value-flow checks.
 Linear scan uses rematerialization off; alternative allocator suites use it on.
 New coverage includes exact hint-score/order comparisons across assignment mutations; 240 selector cases